Workplace diversity values people from various backgrounds.

 What are typical examples of workplace culture in Cyprus?

-In Cyprus, you will find different workplace cultures.
+In Cyprus, you will find many examples of workplace culture that reflect the island’s blend of traditional values and modern ideas.
 This shows the island’s blend of traditional values and modern ideas.
 Family-run businesses usually create a close-knit culture.
 They focus on loyalty, personal relationships, and a strong sense of community.

 On the other hand, larger companies and multinational firms tend to be more formal and follow a strict structure.
 Startups and tech companies often prefer a teamwork-based and creative atmosphere.
 In the end, the company’s mission, values, industry, and leadership significantly influence workplace culture.